-What is Zigbee2MQTT and Best Zigbee2MQTT Devices in 2026?
+What is Zigbee2MQTT and What are the Best Zigbee2MQTT Devices in 2026?

 Zigbee2MQTT is an open-source Zigbee-to-MQTT bridge that lets you control thousands of Zigbee devices in Home Assistant without brand-specific hubs.
 In 2026, it supports over 5,200 devices from 550+ vendors, making it the most flexible and future-proof way to run a local, cloud-free Zigbee network.